Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Standards on Auditing (SAs) specified under section 143(10) of the Act.
 Our

-Institute of Chartered Accountants of India (“ICAI”) together with the ethical
+issued by the Institute of Chartered Accountants of India (“ICAI”) together with the

-requirements that are relevant to our audit of the S
+ethical requirements that are relevant to our audit of the standalone financial statements

-year ended March 31, 2024 under the provisions of the Act and the Rules thereunder,
+for the year ended March 31, 2025 under the provisions of the Act and the Rules

-and we have fulfilled our other ethical responsibilities in accordance with these
+thereunder, and we have fulfilled our other ethical responsibilities in accordance with

-requirements and the ICAI’s Code of Ethics.
-We believe that the audit evidence we
+these requirements and the ICAI’s Code of Ethics.
+We believe that the audit evidence

-have obtained is sufficient and appropriate to provide a basis for our audit opinion on
+we have obtained is sufficient and appropriate to provide a basis for our audit opinion

 Key Audit Matters